Background Information and Challenge

-The Northern Area Waste Management Authority (NAWMA) manages waste and resource recovery for the Cities of Gawler, Playford and Salisbury, the Barossa Council and other regional Councils in South Australia.
-NAWMA's Uleybury landfill incorporates best practice principals and receives domestic waste and residual industrial waste that cannot be effectively recycled, re-used or recovered.
+The Northern Area Waste Management Authority (NAWMA) manages waste and resource recovery for the Cities of Gawler, Playford and Salisbury, the Barossa Council, and other regional Councils in South Australia.
+NAWMA’s Uleybury landfill incorporates best practice principles and receives domestic and residual industrial waste that cannot be effectively recycled, re-used, or recovered.

-With on-going demand the landfill facility is progressively being expanded with a 15,000m2 extension of the existing landfill cell to increase capacity.
+With ongoing demand, the landfill facility is progressively expanding with a 15,000m2 extension of the existing landfill cell to increase capacity.

-The Engineering Designer identified a range of issues to consider during development of the design:
+The Engineering Designer identified a range of issues to consider during the development of the design:

-6. Welding compatibility of new liner geomembrane material with the current geomembrane liner already installed in the existing landfill cell.
+- Welding compatibility of new liner geomembrane material with the current geomembrane liner installed in the existing landfill cell.

-After discussing the project goals with the Engineering Designer, Layfield proposed 1.5mm Enviro Liner 6000 with a textured bottom side and a white top side (EL6160).
+After discussing the landfill expansion project goals with the Engineering Designer, Layfield proposed a 1.5mm Enviro Liner® 6000 with a textured bottom and white top sides (EL6160).

-Enviro Liner 6000 geomembrane material was selected due to its excellent chemical resistance and superior environmental stress crack resistance with greater elongation properties to accommodate potential movement.
+Enviro Liner® 6000 geomembrane material was selected due to its excellent chemical resistance and superior environmental stress crack resistance with greater elongation properties to accommodate potential movement.
 The texturing, with an asperity height of 0.4mm on the bottom side of the liner, would help increase the friction interface between the liner and the coated GCL.
-The white top surface of the Enviro Liner 6000 would significantly reduce the thermal expansion and contraction and corresponding wrinkle growth of the liner.
-The existing UV package would provide sufficient UV stability for the liner while it was in the exposed condition on the batter slopes.
+The white top surface of the Enviro Liner® 6000 would significantly reduce the liner’s thermal expansion and contraction and corresponding wrinkle growth.
+The existing UV package would provide sufficient UV stability for the liner while it was exposed on the batter slopes.

-After manufacturing the geomembrane, additional high pressure oxidation induction time (HP-OIT), stress crack resistance (SCR) and oven aging testing was undertaken in addition to the standard suite of MQA testing by Layfield to confirm material properties.
+After manufacturing the geomembrane, additional high-pressure oxidation induction time (HP-OIT), stress crack resistance (SCR), and oven aging testing were undertaken in addition to the standard suite of MQA testing by Layfield to confirm material properties.

-The installation contractor completed a number of welding trials on site to determine the optimum welding parameters for welding the new Enviro Liner 6000 to the existing landfill cell liner.
-The material was then progressively installed over several weeks, coordinating the final preparation of the earthen surface, installation of the GCL, geomembrane and cushion layers.
+The installation contractor completed several on-site welding trials to determine the optimum welding parameters for welding the new Enviro Liner® 6000 to the existing landfill cell liner.
+The material was then progressively installed over several weeks, coordinating the final preparation of the earthen surface, installation of the GCL, geomembrane, and cushion layers.

-The Enviro Liner EL6160 material has provided excellent properties during the construction phase of the landfill fulfilling all of the Engineering Designer’s requirements.
+The Enviro Liner® 6160 material has provided excellent properties during the construction phase of the landfill expansion, fulfilling all of the Engineering Designer’s requirements.